 • Message content

-• date and time of sending the message
+• Date and time of sending

 2.4 Data processing in connection with job applications